 When the insurance company is delaying your claim, it can be tempting to sit and wait, hoping that the company will eventually come around and “do the right thing.”
-After all, as children we are taught to exercise patience.
+After all, as children, we are taught to exercise patience.
 And we may believe that if the company perceives us as “pushy” it could hurt the claim.

 Unfortunately, these sentiments can end up costing you in the long term.
-Emotions have no role in the evaluation of claim.
+Emotions have no role in the evaluation of claims.
 To protect your rights and maximize your recovery, you must act promptly and strategically.

 In limited circumstances, an insurance attorney may advise you to wait, when doing so is part of a coherent strategy and has clear legal consequences that you and the attorney have discussed.
 Most of the time, however, waiting for the insurance company to “do the right thing” will hurt you more than it will help.
 Here are four reasons why:

 1. The Insurance Company May Use Any Delay to Develop Reasons to Deny the Claim

 Typically, your claim will not get stronger with the passage of time.
 Instead, with more time, the insurance company has more opportunities to find reasons to deny the claim.
 They will be watching for any mistakes on your part, any changes in the law, misstatements by witnesses, and so on.
 The company will capitalize on any opportunity to deny your claim or reduce its value.